 “Yeah, near Zongshan station.”

-“Okay, sure.
+“Okay, great.
 I’m planning to visit Jiufen tomorrow but no need for an early night I suppose.”
 Josh seems quite direct, and I like that.

 “Oh, no way!
 My sister is going there tomorrow for a night or two.
 She’s meeting a friend there.
 I should ask her if she has any tips.
 Her friend knows Jiufen well.”